 AILLA welcomes any legitimate materials in or about the indigenous languages of Latin America.
 Legitimate materials are those produced by or in collaboration with native speakers of those languages.
 For example, we will gladly archive an original poem written in Kuna by a native speaker of Kuna, but we will not archive a poem written in Kuna by a non-native speaker; not even Joel Sherzer.

-Scholarly works: recordings of all kinds, transcriptions, translations, grammars, dictionaries, commentaries, etc. We can also accept books and journal articles whose copyrights have reverted to the author.
+Scholarly works: grammars, dictionaries, unpublished manuscripts, and data sets that serve as companions to published or unpublished works.
+We can accept books and journal articles whose copyrights have reverted to or been retained by the author.

 Be advised that we are unable to preserve some kinds of highly structured materials, such as databases or websites.
 If you have databases, hyperlinked documents, or other complex materials, please review the information about formats carefully.